areinei123/mkt-code-sample/README.md

 *   Complete the exercise locally.
 *   Take the resulting code and **create your own GitHub repo**.
 Send a link to the repo to geni@aceable.com.
 If there are special instructions for your app, please include them in a README.

-## Suggested Completiton Time: 1 Hour
+## Suggested Completion Time: 1 Hour